SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

 - Wireless Access Point
 - **SoC Mode**:
   - Standalone
-    - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
+    - BRD4002A Wireless Pro Kit Mainboard [SI-MB4002A]
     - Radio Boards
   	  - BRD4338A [SiWx917-RB4338A]
       - BRD4342A [SiWx917-RB4342A]